 The toilet was totally other matter, it was a hole in the ground few meters away from our house and made private by adding four walls made of braided coconut leaves, we had warnings from census people every time they came to visit.
 Life was grand.

 I tried to liven up the place by planting assorted species of flowering plants using empty milk cans as containers.
-I put them on rows next to the front street side of the house using two bamboo poles as bench to elevate them from the ground therefore more pleasing to the eye.
+I put them in rows next to the front street side of the house using two bamboo poles as a bench to elevate them from the ground, therefore, more pleasing to the eye.
 I was already obsessed with design even then.

 I will never forget the time I came back from studying in the big city, the bus stopped where I asked the driver to pulled off, next to the place where I remember our little shack stood; and cannot believe my eyes when I saw a pitiful, dilapidated rambling shack with roof so thin it was gray and almost non-existent.
 I thought I was in the wrong place!
 Only when my sister came out and shrieked with glee upon seeing me that I realized: this was really my house where I belong…